Kebbie/EbonAffixAlert/README.md

 ### Update checking
 EAA uses a hidden realm-wide `ebonaffixalert` chat channel to exchange installed versions with other EAA users.
 If a newer version is seen, EAA prints a one-time update notice with a clickable GitHub Releases link. `/eaa update` shows update-channel status and `/eaa updateTest` runs a channel echo test.

+### EbonClearance integration

+When EbonClearance is installed, items currently in your bags that match an affix tracked by EAA are automatically protected on EbonClearance's Keep List.
+EAA removes only the Keep entries it created when those items no longer match the current tracked-affix selection.